NickHeiner/jscodemod/docs/ai.md

 Additionally, **AI model responses are not deterministic.** Every time you run, you could get something different.
 If you like a result, save it.
 So rather than say, "I like this prompt's results for 5 files, but I'm going to keep tweaking my prompt until I like it for all 10", just save your 5 good files and move on.

-Some types of codemods will be easier to write the traditional way, and some types will be easier this way.
+Some codemods will be easier to implement the traditional way, and other codemods will be easier with AI.

 ### Rate Limits
 I've observed OpenAI's rate limits to be stricter than what it says on the API docs.